Alex-Chen-666/Group-66-1340GP/README.md

     In this way, you can gradually manage to succeed in our games.
     We believe the fusion of Spider Solitaire and Poker Crush creates an intriguing and relaxing game experience.
     Though some scenarios may be a bit challenging, we sincerely hope you to relax and have fun in our games!
+    When you enter the menu, please use "wasd" to move up and down in order to choose the game you want to play and the difficulty level.
 2.2.
 Game rules:
     2.2.1.
 Spider Solitaire:
         ***For more details about game operation, please refer to instruction_spider.txt